 The Toledo Police Museum would like to thank Mr. David Bailey for this contribution to our Cops and Robbers exhibit.
 The Cowboy Hill shooting in our community was only a small piece of a much broader story.
 David has been piecing the cross-country crime spree of Hill and his accomplices for years.
 When his research brought him to the Toledo Police Museum, we were enlightened to the significance of the events that occurred here and collaborated with him to tell the story of this prolific criminal's gang activity in our region.

-Known aliases (extensive) listed on page 57 of the above PDF.
+Known aliases (extensive) listed HERE.

 Archie Dennison; Known aliases: Arthur Crowley, Archie Knerr, Pete Foust, Ed Burton

 Red McGahan; Known aliases: James Carleton, Thomas Bliss, Larry Kurz, Ed Williams, Milton Brion

 A list of our good guys.
 Click on the names for what we have on each man.